ankur-d/social-locha/README.md

 social-locha
 ============

-A social media analytics tool which shows dashboard on your facebook account
+A social media analytics tool which shows dashboard on your facebook account.

+Work in Progress